gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 - With a timeout (either constant or adaptive).
 - A bounded number of times e.g. 10.
-- With a waiting time between each retry, either a constant one or a increasing one e.g. with exponential backoff.
+- With a waiting time between each retry, either a constant one or an increasing one e.g. with exponential backoff.
 - With jitter, although this point also seemed the least important since most of us use non real-time operating systems which introduce some jitter anytime we sleep or wait on something with a timeout.
 The AWS article makes a point that in highly contended systems, the jitter parameter is very important, but for the scope of this article I'll leave it out.